Regence BlueCross BlueShield is laying off 56 employees across four states, including 14 at its Commerce Drive office in Medford.

-Regence said the move was necessary to keep the cost of its services competitive and said it has engaged Cognizant Technology Solutions to perform claims and membership duties.
+Regence said the move was necessary to keep the cost of its services competitive.

 "As reform draws near, we continue to explore ways to reduce costs and improve quality and efficiency to create an economically sustainable health care system for our members — this means investing in some areas and reducing investments in others," Powers wrote.